cseptesting/floatcsep/docs/reference/api_reference.rst

 Experiment
 ----------

-.. :currentmodule:: fecsep.core
+.. :currentmodule:: fecsep.experiment

-.. automodule:: fecsep.core
+.. automodule:: fecsep.experiment

 The experiment is defined using the :class:`Experiment` class.